sccn/EEG-BIDS/README.md

 v3.4 - fix issue with saving datasets in memory.
 Allowing to anonymize participant ID or not.
 Fixed issue with looking up channel locations.

-v3.5 - fix issue with choosing event type in graphic interface; various fixes for GUI edit of BIDS info.
+v3.5 - fix issue with choosing event type in graphic interface; various fixes for GUI edit of BIDS info

+v4.0 - fix GUI and many minor export issues